 Measuring Actionable KPIs

 While a conversion rate (e.g. for sales & leads) is rarely included in the video ad platform statistics dashboard by default, there’s a multitude of valuable, actionable metrics to watch out for.
-Namely, these include fill rate, as well as audience attention and engagement with the ad, among other things.
+Namely, these include fill rate, as well as audience attention and engagement with the ad (to help you qualify sales leads), among other things.

 Attention measurement is based upon a set of metrics, which enable evaluating video ad viewability and audience engagement.
 Among these: